-The project GM will include a channel to receive and address confidential complaints related to SEA/SH, with special measures in place.
+The project GRM includes a channel to receive and address confidential complaints related to SEA/SH, with special measures in place.
 If an employee faces SEA/SH issue s/he can either apply to a higher-level superior or go directly to the police, as stipulated in the national referral system of the country for dealing such cases.
-The content and procedures of the project's GM will also have a reporting line on such cases concerning SEA/SH issues and will be handled under full confidentiality and with the consent of the survivor.
-If the MoEUCC PIU will receive a SEA/SH related grievance, these grievances will be directed to national referral systems immediately and will be recorded.
-All details of the complainant of the sensitive case will be kept strictly confidential.
+The content and procedures of the project's GRM also has a reporting line on such cases concerning SEA/SH issues and is handled under full confidentiality and with the consent of the survivor.
+Whenthe MoEUCC/PIU receives a SEA/SH related grievance, these grievances are immediately referred to national referral systems and recorded..
+All details of the complainant of the sensitive case are kept strictly confidential.

 8.6.
-GM PROCEDURE
+GRM PROCEDURE